Oxstudent2/Reproducable.data/README.md

 # Reproducable.data

-The code to run is ReproducabilityCode.
-To run this code effectively, ensure the following folders are created in the working directory opened:
+This reporsitory contains folders with functions for use in the rmd The following folders created in the code:

+- AssignmentFigures
-- AssignmentFunctions
+- PlottingAssignment
 - NewFunctions
-- PlottingAssignment
-- data
-- AssigmentFigures

-After creating these files, downlaod the R scripts found in each file and open them in the corresponding file in the directory.
-These scripts contain the functions for the reproducability code - they must be loaded so the code can run crrectly.
+After creating these files, downlaod the R scripts found in each file in the REPO and open them in the corresponding file in the RSTUDIO DIRECTORY.
+These files contain the scripts with functions for the reproducability code - they must be loaded so the code can run crrectly.

 This ensures the functions are in the correct place to be used and so the code can run.